normanmaurer/blog.normanmaurer.me/blog/2013-10-28-Less-known-concurrent-classes-Part-1.md

 Beside the memory savings there are some other nice effect here, we did not mention before:
  * Because we save Objects the Garbage Collector has less overhead to care about, as it needs to keep track of every Object.
- * We save the tax of the build in monitor which comes as part of each Object
+ * We save the tax of the built in monitor which comes as part of each Object

 ## Summary